The rest of the blog post after this preface section is a copy of the vignette I’ve written for the first function in the new package I am developing:

 Now that I’ve handed in my PhD I am a little less pressed as far as deadlines go and I would like to return to my habit of creating a new blog post every Friday.
 I’ve written quite a bit of code over the last three years and much of it needs to find it’s way into the

 coastR.
 Next week I am planning on uploading a function for calculating shore normal transects.
-Until then, please enjoy the spectacle of sequnetial ordering.
-Woo.
+Until then, please enjoy the spectacle of sequential ordering.

 The human mind prefers to see patterns in whatever it encounters.
 To this end we try to provide ourselves with data that are stored in a way that will appeal to that disposition.
 For a time series this usually means that the data are saved sequentially through time.
 For spatial data this means that the data are saved in some sort of sequential state, too.
 But what might that be?
 For 2D, 3D, or 4D data this can get tricky rather quickly and one tends to default to netcdf files.
 But with 1D data we are able to decide how we want the data to be structured as they will fit within a simple dataframe.
 But how can spatial data be 1D?
 Nothing in nature truly is, but I use 1D here as an expedient way of describing data that are constrained to some physical (usually continuous) barrier.
 Specifically for use with